Career Pathways Communities"Further information for Spring 2019 coming soon."

 Kim Wolfram, Director of Global Regulatory CMC, Biogen Inc.

-Science Communication and Publishing (careers in this category):
+Science Education & Outreach (careers in this category):

 Eligibility and process for participation

 BBS Ph.D. students: BBS Ph.D. students are required to participate in two Career Pathways Communities: one community in Spring of their third year, and a different community in Fall of their fourth year.
 The time commitment is estimated to be six hours per semester, along with brief homework to prepare for the meetings.

-For postdoctoral scholars and advanced graduate students across graduate programs: Limited spots are available for optional, by-application participation (see below).
+For postdoctoral scholars and advanced graduate students across all graduate programs: Limited spots are available for optional, by-application participation (see below).
 Students in a stage of training earlier than third year should not apply.
-To participate: Submit your application
+Applications for Fall 2018 have now closed.